Vguver/isolated-desktops/README.md

 # About this project

 I am new to Linux, and I have not worked with PC customization since I was a kid.
-Thanks to people in the community, especially creators like Chris Titus, I rediscovered my interest
+Thanks to people in the community, especially creators like Chris Titus, I rediscovered my interest in experimenting with computers.

+While trying different Linux desktops, I noticed that many are designed for clean installations.
+When multiple desktops are installed on the same system, their configuration files mix together and break the intended experience.
+Many times I had to reinstall the entire system just to try another setup.

+I did not want to use virtual machines, and I wanted a cleaner and more realistic way to learn how others configure their desktops without affecting my main system.

+This project allows me to safely install and test different desktops, compare setups, experiment, and slowly build what will become my final configuration.
+This is only a hobby, but I hope that others find it useful too.

+---

+# License

+This project is released under the MIT License.
+See the LICENSE file for details.